-▶ Figure 110-33 Illumination of Working Spaces 110.26(D) VIOLATION: The motion sensor switch has a manual "On" but still has an automatic vier ime-out feature.
-Control by automatic means is not permitted to control illumination within the working space.
+▶ Figure 110-33 VIOLATION: The motion sensor switch has a manual "On" but still has an automatic time-out feature.
+Control by automatic magne is not permitted Control by automatic means is not permitted to control illumination within the working space.